Best Beer Stocks for December 2025: Why I’m Still Betting on Consolidation

 Will young people suddenly start drinking more beer?
 Probably not.
 Will the industry consolidate around fewer, stronger players?
 Definitely happening already.

 Consumer preferences are shifting, not disappearing.
-People still want to relax with a drink – they’re just pickier about brands.
+People still want to relax with a drink, they’re just pickier about brands.
 That selectivity benefits companies with distribution muscle and century-old brand equity.

 Sometimes the best strategy is betting on oligopolies during industry downturns.
 The survivors get pricing power and market share.
 That’s what’s happening in beer right now.

-The numbers don’t lie – these companies generate billions in free cash flow that has to go somewhere.
+The numbers don’t lie, these companies generate billions in free cash flow that has to go somewhere.
 Share buybacks, dividend increases, strategic acquisitions.
 All good for shareholders who can stomach the volatility.

-The usual disclaimer stuff: Not a financial advisor, this isn’t advice, you could lose money, do your own research, consult professionals, etc. Beer stocks are cyclical and face real headwinds.
+Standard disclaimers: Not a financial advisor, this isn’t advice, you could lose money, do your own research, consult professionals, etc. Beer stocks are cyclical and face real headwinds.
 But sometimes real problems create real opportunities.

 About the author